jmettraux/aachen/src/cac__skills.md

 More like skill domains, some of those domains overlap.

-Skills are expressed from 0 to 10 or 20.
-That value is used as a d20 modifier against an Ability TC, a Save TC, an arbitrary DC, or an AC.

 When a character acquires a skill, they start at +0.
 If a character has not been exposed to the skills, they have a default -2.

 A character may have at most a `level + 1` skill score.

-Skills are divided between Fighter skills **F**, Magic skills **M**, and General skills **G**.

 ## Fighter Skills